 So where is this money going to come from?

-- Savings – it could come from your existing savings built up over the years before.
+- Savings could come from your existing savings built up over the years before.

-- Investments – maybe you have some investments in the stock market that throws off an income or that you can slowly cash in.
+- Investments – maybe you have some stock market investments that throw off an income or that you can slowly cash in.

 - Pensions could come from your personal or work pensions as you can usually access these 10 years before the state pension age, so between 55-57 depending on when you hit these ages.